-Animal-assisted therapy (AAT) is the use of certified therapy animals as part of a therapeutic plan.
+Animal-assisted therapy is the use of certified therapy animals as part of a therapeutic plan.
 Pet Partners, once known as the Delta Society, has described animal-assisted therapy as a "significant part of treatment for many people physically, socially, emotionally or cognitively challenged."

-Patients in hospitals or nursing homes -- especially children and the elderly -- often benefit from AAT.
-While animals such as horses and cats can make excellent therapy animals, dogs are by far the most common type, tapping into the unique bond canines and humans share.
+Patients in hospitals or assisted living homes often benefit from animal-assisted therapy, especially children and the elderly.
+All kinds of animals can make excellent therapy animals, including horses, cats, and even alpacas.
+However, dogs are by far the most common type, tapping into the unique bond canines and humans share.

 History of Animal-Assisted Therapy

 Animals, especially dogs, have been assisting humans since the beginning of recorded history.
 They have helped us work, provided us with companionship, and lifted our spirits.
 However, it was not until the 20th century that animals were officially recognized for their therapeutic abilities.

-In 1976, Elaine Smith founded Therapy Dogs International, the first registry for therapy dogs in the U.S. One year later, the Delta Foundation (later named Delta Society, now known as Pet Partners) was formed to research the effects animals have on people’s lives.
-Today, these groups are just two of many others that help provide therapy animals to people in need of AAT.
+In 1976, Elaine Smith founded Therapy Dogs International, the first registry for therapy dogs in the United States.
+One year later, the Delta Foundation (later named Delta Society and now known as Pet Partners) was formed to research the effects animals have on people’s lives.
+Today, these groups are just two of many others that help provide therapy animals to people in need of animal-assisted therapy.

 How Therapy Dogs Make a Difference

 Animal-assisted therapy teams consist of a certified therapy animal and a trained handler.
-These teams visit hospitals, nursing homes, assisted living centers, children's homes, and other similar facilities to help lift spirits and facilitate recovery.
+The handler is often the owner or co-owner of the dog.
+These animal-assisted therapy teams visit hospitals, nursing homes, assisted living centers, children's homes, schools, and other types of facilities to help lift spirits, facilitate recovery, and provide education.